-Latvian Ostapenko wins battle of birthdays to reach Roland Garros final
+Birthday girl Ostapenko, Halep reach French Open final

 When Ostapenko held for 3-1 in a marathon fourth game of the third, the job was almost done.

-When it was, Ostapenko also ensured becoming the youngest French Open finalist since Ana Ivanovic in 2007.
+When it was, Ostapenko -- who began working with retired clay-court specialist Anabel Medina Garrigues in April -- also ensured becoming the youngest French Open finalist since Ana Ivanovic in 2007.

 Serbian Ivanovic was honored in a ceremony on Philippe Chatrier court after Thursday's match: The 2008 champion retired in December.